Creating and executing the right marketing strategy for your SaaS business is always a challenge.

 Users or businesses can hire or subscribe to these online apps periodically for a “service”.

-  Popular types of SaaS apps include CRM, project management, accounting and finance, web hosting, eCommerce, CMS, data management and enterprise resource planning (ERM).
+Popular types of SaaS apps include CRM, project management, customer success tools, accounting and finance, web hosting, eCommerce, CMS, data management and enterprise resource planning (ERM).

 70% of companies say that nearly all their apps will be stored on the cloud by 2020.

 Here are some examples of how companies use SaaS brands

 - Call using enterprise communication systems like Dialpad

 - Sending an email marketing campaign with MailChimp

 - Communicate with a colleague via Slack

 - Sell their products via an online platform like Shopify